AdaCore/training_material/courses/spark_for_ada_programmers/040_data_flow_analysis.rst

 - Data Flow Analysis helps in achieving Bronze Level verification

    + No reading of uninitialized data
-   + No interference bewteen parameters and global data
+   + No interference between parameters and global data
    + No unintended access to global data